Knowledge about Herpes Dormancy and Reactivation

 Living with herpes means learning to manage flare-ups and reduce outbreaks.
 The following points will help you cope with your diagnosis and stay healthy:

-Disclose Your Diagnosis Carefully
+1. Disclose Your Diagnosis Carefully

 Inform any sexual partners about your herpes before engaging in intimate contact.
 Explain how the virus is transmitted and the risk of infection.
 Use protection like condoms or dental dams with any partner, even when asymptomatic.

-Monitor for Symptoms
+2. Monitor for Symptoms

-Reduce Outbreaks
+3. Reduce Outbreaks

-•Adopt stress management techniques like yoga or meditation.
+• Adopt stress management techniques like yoga or meditation.
 Stress and anxiety can trigger outbreaks.

-•Quit smoking or limit alcohol use.
+• Quit smoking or limit alcohol use.
 Both can weaken your immune system and make you more susceptible to outbreaks.

-•Maintain a healthy diet and exercise regularly.
+• Maintain a healthy diet and exercise regularly.
 A balanced diet and regular activity will keep your immune system strong.

-•Practice safe sex.
+• Practice safe sex.
 Use condoms, dental dams or avoid contact with infected areas during intimacy.

-•Keep the infected area clean and dry.
+• Keep the infected area clean and dry.
 Change undergarments and towels frequently, especially during an outbreak.

 Following these recommendations diligently can help you stay outbreak-free for long periods.
-However, herpes remains a lifelong infection— there is currently no cure.
+However, herpes remains a lifelong infection—there is currently no cure.
 But with the right treatment and self-care, it is possible to avoid flare-ups or greatly limit their frequency and severity.
 You can still live an active, healthy life with herpes.

-The small Danish biotech company QUR Medical produces a gel for the treatment of herpes.
+The Danish company QUR Medical produces a gel for the treatment of herpes.
 The gel contains an extract of fenugreek seeds and is known to be very effective.
 A survey has been made with hundreds of patients, who have had herpes for several years.
 The results were very clear; the patients generally halved the duration of a herpes outbreak and generally halved the pain and discomfort connected with the outbreak as well.
 QUR Herpes Gel can be bought online along with other products all containing the special fenugreek extract.
+QUR Medical describes that it is very important to react quickly when you feel an outbreak occurring.
+Apply the transparent gel on the affected area of the skin as often as needed and notice the immediate soothing relief.

 Conclusion